NikolayDimov/Forum/README.md

 # Forum
 Simple Forum HTML page

-Installation
+#### Instalation

-    - clone the repository with git clone
+* clone the repository with git clone
-    - use Live server or oprn index.html in browser
+* use Live server or open index.html in browser